aurelia/aurelia/docs/user-docs/app-basics/app-configuration-and-startup.md

 await au.start();
 ```

-Couple important points to note here.
+There are a few important points to note here.

 1. For every enhance root, a new instance of `Aurelia` is needed.
 To this end, you can also use the static syntax `Aurelia.enhance({...})`.
 This is to enforce a new root DI container for every enhance root.
 Importantly, this also means that you can have multiple root nodes in your app \(this is true for `Aurelia.app(...)` as well\), where each one of those roots can be started/stopped independently of each other.
-2. The `host` is usually an existing non-enhanced \(either by `.app` or by `.enhance`\) DOM node.
-Note that `.enhance` does not detach or attach the `host` node to the DOM by itself.
+2. The `host` is usually an existing non-enhanced \(neither by `.app` or by `.enhance`\) DOM node.
+Note that `Aurelia.enhance` does not detach or attach the `host` node to the DOM by itself.
 If the `host` is truly detached, then it needs to be explicitly attached to the DOM.
 An important consequence to note is that if there are existing event handlers attached to the `host` node or one of its successor node, then those stays as it is.
-3. Lastly, the `MyComponent` can be a custom element class, an instance of a class, or an object literal.
+3. Lastly, the component passed in to `Aurelia.enhance` \(`MyComponent` in our example, above) can be a custom element class, an instance of a class, or an object literal.

 That's it.
-Those are the main differences between enhance and normal empty root startup.
-In every other aspect those two are same, because once a node is enhanced, all the data bindings, or change handling will work like a normal Aurelia hydrated empty root node.
+Those are the main differences between enhance and the normal empty-root startup.
+In every other aspect, those two are same, because once a node is enhanced, all the data bindings, or change handling will work like a normal Aurelia hydrated empty-root node.